tschoulte/bikesharedata/README.md

 <img src="Github Pages/Function 1/7.jpg" class="img-responsive" alt="">
 Finally, after the file has or has not been opened, the program automatically returns to the main menu.

 **It is worth mentioning at this point in the introduction that the primary guards and functionality of the program has been described in this section.
-All further sections will share similar guards such as write protection, input-guards for strings, dates, and integers when prompted, and and the ability to open files after the data export is complete.**
+All further sections will share similar guards such as write protection, input-guards for strings, dates, and integers when prompted, and the ability to open files after the data export is complete.**

 ### Function 2: Which stop stations are most popular?
 <img src="Github Pages/Function 2/1.jpg" class="img-responsive" alt="">